zahraaliaghazadeh/Office-Daily-Planner/README.md

 Project is: _in progress_,

 ## Inspiration
-As someone who always carries a calender, I liked to build the application to be able to improve it later as well.
+As someone who always carries a calender, I liked to build the application to have my own digital format of a daily planner.
+I can also improve it later with better features.

 #### Licence